 Early to Mid 20th Century American Toilets

-Woodrow Wilson was the 28th President of the United States, serving 1913-1921.
+Woodrow Wilson was the 28th President of the United States, serving from 1913 through 1921.
 He initially kept the U.S. out of what later came to be known as World War I, but Germany's increasing belligerence forced the U.S. into the war.

 Wilson negotiated for the armistice ending World War I, aiming for an equitable peace and statehood for formerly oppressed nations.
 His famous Fourteen Points address introduced the idea of a League of Nations to preserve territorial integrity and political independence.
 He was given the 1919 Nobel Peace Prize for his peace-making efforts.